 In extreme cases you can get lumps of mould coming out in the wash or small black marks, speckles etc. on clothing.
 Yes, in you've case not sussed it yet, there's lots and lots of people out there that are washing their clothes in bacteria and then we wonder why we have skin irritation problems.

-If the answer is yes then this is most likely the problem as there is no chlorine bleaching agents in liquid powder and it has a tendency to smell a bit ripe after a while.
+If you use liquid detergents or liquid capsules then this is most likely the problem or a good proportion of the cause as there is no chlorine bleaching agents in liquid powder and it has a tendency to smell a bit ripe after a while.
 It is also VERY easy and prone to over-dosing, which can lead to a congealed mass of goo in, or on, the drum which, in extreme cases can actually corrode the aluminium drum shaft.

 Shown in the photograph to the right is a badly corroded alloy drum support spider from just such treatment and this is, by far, not the worst that we've seen.
 In some really bad cases the support almost disintegrates.